jaimetur/PhotoMigrator/help/0-command-line-syntax.md

 -h,        --help
              show this help message and exit
 -v,        --version
-             Show the script name, version, and date, then exit.
+             Show the Tool name, version, and date, then exit.

 AUTOMATED MIGRATION PROCESS: